szk/xrterm/README.md

 # xrterm
 Terminal Emulator for xR environment.
 **IMPORTANT: Early version, this is not playable so much **

 ## Quick instruction
 ### Starting
-1. Install Node.js and NPM.
+1. Install Node.js, NPM and Yarn.
-1. If you don't have OS-native build system, please install it. ('https://github.com/felixrieseberg/windows-build-tools', )
+1. If you don't have OS-native build system, please install it (like 'https://github.com/felixrieseberg/windows-build-tools' ).
 1. Clone master branch
     <!-- language: sh -->
         $ git clone https://github.com/szk/xrterm.git